Virgil-Derek/Milestone-Project-One-Bandpage-EdgarMorris/README.md

   a.
 Bugs:
       1. When trying to upload my cover Image, remained Black, no image showed.
               Solution: checked filepath. it had: url:(..assets/images/image.jpg) it should have been: url: ("../images/image.jpg")
+      2. When using hamburger drowpdown menu, Tere was no response. after looking through a number of online solutions.
+It was the missing script from bootstrap.
+(Ps: In 5.0 version documentation no it said no scripts where necessary to include + there seems to be no documentation about a hamburger dropdown on bootstrap, neither version 4.1 or 5.0?)

 ## Credtis